Quantum-foundational implications of information erasure upon measurement: Leggett-Garg inequalities and information flow

 There is a formal analogy between LG inequalities and Bell's inequalities, which leads to the conclusion that there is a flow of information from the past to the future if the former is violated.
 Crucially, this occurs even if signaling is not allowed.
 We will show that in the framework of the ontological Model~\ref{causal_model}.

 The LG inequalities~\cite{emary} refer to a scenario in which a measurement $\hat A$ is executed at two times $t_k$ and $t_l$ chosen among a set of $n$ values, say $t_1,\dots,t_n$.
 A measurement at time $t_k$ gives some value $a_k=\pm1$.
-The joint probability takes the general form $\rho(a_1,\dots,a_n|s_1,\dots,s_n)$ where $s_k$ is a binary variable encoding the information on the actual execution of the $k$-th measurement.
+Under Assumption~(A1), the outcome of a measurement has a definite value even if the measurement is not performed, so that we can define a joint probability of form $\rho(a_1,\dots,a_n|s_1,\dots,s_n)$, where $s_k$ is a binary variable encoding the information on the actual execution of the $k$-th measurement.
 If the measurement is executed, then $s_k$ is set equal to $1$, otherwise $s_k$ is set equal to $0$.
-Under Assumptions~(A1,A2), it is clear that \be \rho(a_1,a_2,\dots|s_1,s_2,\dots)=\rho(a_1,a_2,\dots). \ee which is analogous to Fine's condition for locality in Bell's scenario~\cite{fine}.
+Under Assumption~(A2), it is clear that \be \rho(a_1,a_2,\dots|s_1,s_2,\dots)=\rho(a_1,a_2,\dots). \ee which is analogous to Fine's condition for locality in Bell's scenario~\cite{fine}.
 Let us denote by $C_{i,j}$ the correlation functions $\langle a_i a_j\rangle\equiv\sum_{a_1,a_2,\dots}a_i a_j\rho(a_1,a_2,\dots)$.
-For $n=4$, this equation implies, among others, the inequality \be C_{1,3}+C_{2,3}+C_{2,4}-C_{1,4}\le 2 \ee which is identical to the CHSH inequality~\cite{chsh}.
+For $n=4$, Equation~(\ref{joint_prob_distr}) implies, among others, the inequality \be C_{1,3}+C_{2,3}+C_{2,4}-C_{1,4}\le 2 \ee which is identical to the CHSH inequality~\cite{chsh}.
 The latter refers to a scenario in which two separate parties each perform one of two possible measurements.
 Depending on their choice, one party gets outcomes $a_1$ or $a_2$ and the other party outcomes $a_3$ or $a_4$.
 The inequality is easily proved by observing that $\rho$ is the convex hull of deterministic distributions taking the values $0$ or $1$.
 Among these distributions, the left-hand side of the inequality takes the maximum value $2$ with $a_i=a_j$ $\forall i,j\in\{1,2,3,4\}$.

 Since a violation of CHSH inequalities cannot be classically reproduced without communication between the parties, this implies that the correlations in the LG scenario cannot be classically reproduced without a flow of information from $t_2$ to $t_3$ if Ineq.~(\ref{CHSH_ineq}) is violated.
 This is true even if the flow does not allow for signaling, that is, even if the initial quantum state has maximal entropy.